 Let the subject drop (literally: “knock that over”).

 Ricardo, it’s my decision.
 Drop it.

 14. En talla

-Literally this means “at the size,” and the closest English equivalent is “it’s a good fit.”
-It could mean that things literally or figuratively fit, or that people are understanding each other well or are in the know.
+Literally, this means “in size,” and the closest English equivalent is “it’s a good fit.”
+It could mean that things literally or figuratively fit or that people are understanding each other well.

 15. Me piro

 “I’m getting going,” or “I’m out of here.”

 Estoy cansado.
 Me piro.

 To be really struggling financially, to be homeless, out of work or suffering from some other economic strain.